beling/book-pl/src/ch15-05-interior-mutability.md

 access to that data.
 If you have an `Rc<T>` that holds a `RefCell<T>`, you can get a value that can have multiple owners *and* that you can mutate!

-For example, recall the cons list example in Listing 15-18 where we used `Rc<T>` to allow multiple lists to share ownership of another list.
+For example, recall the cons list example in listing 15-18 where we used `Rc<T>` to allow multiple lists to share ownership of another list.
 Because `Rc<T>` holds only immutable values, we can’t change any of the values in the list once we’ve created them.
 Let’s add in `RefCell<T>` to gain the ability to